jgurhem/tampermonkey_wasm/article1.md

 2. Dependencies on `sys-js` crate does not produce a WebAssembly that can be load.
 For more details, see [this issue](https://github.com/rustwasm/wasm-bindgen/issues/2795)

+3. `wasm-bindgen` does not support to transform Rust trait implementation into WebAssembly.
+Therefore, traits should be wrapped in functions `wasm-bindgen` can convert.